 A shareholder proposal to be presented at the next Annual Meeting must be received by the Secretary of the Company not later than November 12, 1999, in order to be included in the Company's 2000 Proxy Statement and Proxy.
 All shareholder proposals must comply with the requirements of the Company's By-Laws.
 To be voted on at the Annual Meeting in 2000, shareholder proposals other than proposals made by the Board of Directors must be submitted to the Company in writing not later than February 3, 2000.
-With respect to any shareholder proposal not received by the Company prior to January 29, 1999, proxies solicited by management of the Company will be voted on the proposal in the discretion of the designated proxy agents.
+With respect to any shareholder proposal not received by the Company will be voted on the proposal in the discretion of the designated proxy agents.